waynecharr/Javascript_Quiz/README.md

 ## Wayne Charrette JavaScript Quiz

 Hopefully this name is original enough.
 I pulled the answers from the instructional gif we were given.
+The only thing I didn't include was the ability to clear the high scores since it wasn't required the criteria to do so.

 # Version History